-Push notifications are a great way to stay in the loop, as they appear on your device, even when youre not using the app.
+Push notifications are a great way to stay in the loop, as they appear on your device, even when you're not using the app.
 Tap the notification, and be taken straight into the app.

-System > Jira mobile app.
-If they dont, your settings will still apply to in-app notifications.
+Your Jira admin will need to enable push notifications for your Jira instance in Administration > System > Jira mobile app.
+If they don't, your settings will still apply to in-app notifications.